elastic/kibana/src/plugins/data/server/server.api.md

 //
 // @public (undocumented)
 export type IEsSearchResponse<Source = any> = IKibanaSearchResponse<estypes.SearchResponse<Source>>;

-// Warning: (ae-missing-release-tag) "IFieldFormatsRegistry" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type IFieldFormatsRegistry = PublicMethodsOf<FieldFormatsRegistry>;

 // Warning: (ae-forgotten-export) The symbol "FieldParamType" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "IFieldParamType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)